xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2022-05-15-arm-none-eabi-gcc-v11-2-1-1-1-released.md

 xpm uninstall @xpack-dev-tools/arm-none-eabi-gcc
 ```

-To completely remove the package from the global store:
+To completely remove the package from the central xPacks store:

 ```sh
 xpm uninstall --global @xpack-dev-tools/arm-none-eabi-gcc